dwyl/learn-tdd/README.md

 ## Why?

-Have you ever felt like your code/project is stuck together with *duck tape*?
+Have you ever felt like a project did not turn out as it was originally imagined?
+Does the code feel like its stuck together with _**duck tape**_?

 ![duck tape car fail](http://i.imgur.com/9cNriGK.jpgÂ)

 Change one part and the other stops working?
-"Fix" one bug, created another?
+"_Fix_" one bug, created another?

 Would you *prefer* if everything was ***consistent*** and beautifully integrated?